-As young musicians are the main targeted subject of this research, it is crucial and imperative to hear their opinions.
-Same as the festival organisers, these five participants were invited by using my established network.
-In order to diminish the concern of sample reliability and validity in qualitative research (Morse et al., 2002), the selected young musical interviewees are from different educational background, stage of career, specialise instruments, age and countries.
-One of the interviewees has participated in the YMCG every year, since the festival was established.
-His voice is strongly representative from the perspective of participants of the YMCG.
-Another interviewee Kenji Kusakawa is a Japanese amateur violinist who are major in architecture engineering and recently running businesses in Japan (He opted to be fully identified in the research).
-His experience and multiple identities offer us another dimension to examine whether participated in the music festival may inspire the career development of other profession areas.
+As young musicians are the main targeted subject of this research, it is imperative to hear their opinions.
+As with the festival organisers, these five participants were invited using the researcher’s established network.
+In order to diminish the concern of sample reliability and validity in qualitative research (Morse et al., 2002), the selected young musician interviewees are of different ages and nationalities, from different educational backgrounds, at different stages of their career and playing different instruments.
+One of the interviewees has participated in the YMCG every year since the festival was established, his voice is strongly representative of the perspective of YMCG participants.
+Another interviewee, Kenji Kusakawa, is a Japanese amateur violinist who majors in architectural engineering and recently opened a businesses in Japan (he opted to be fully identified in the research).
+His experience and multiple identities offers us another dimension to examine whether participating in the music festival may inspire career development in other professional areas.
 Such sampling selection aims to have a comprehensive view of how the festival can impact on young musicians, whether professional or amateur.
-Although we knew each other and participated in the same festival, individuals have opinions and understanding varying on the subject.
-Namely, my perception may differ from them to a large extent, so our relationship does not affect the outcome of this research.
-But as I realise this potential issue, I still will keep a degree of reflectivity and self-awareness for ensuring the reliability of the research.
+Although the researcher knew the interviewees and had participated in the same festival, the individuals have varying opinions and understanding of the subject.
+To clarify, the perceptions of all individuals differ from those of the researcher to a large extent, so the relationship does not affect the outcome of this research.
+But as this potential issue is noted, a degree of reflectivity and self-awareness is needed to ensure reliability in the research.

-All interviews were conducted remotely via Facebook, WeChat and Skype, due to the geographical separation of and with interviewees.
-Therefore, under the uncertain situation of COVID-19, it was not effects on the data collection processes.
-Asking participants to be interviewed in a place they are familiar with also can make them feel more comfortable and relax.
-Interviews were conveyed by using English, Mandarin and Cantonese based on the preference of each interviewee.
-In using the familiar language of participants helps ensure they able to express the exact meaning of their thoughts.
+All interviews were conducted remotely via Facebook, WeChat and Skype, due to the geographical separation with interviewees.
+In addition, the uncertain situation of COVID-19, did not affect the data collection process.
+Asking participants to be interviewed in a place they are familiar with can also make them feel more comfortable and relaxed.
+Interviews were conveyed using English, Mandarin and Cantonese, based on the preference of each interviewee.
+Using the familiar language of participants helps to ensure they are able to express the exact meaning of their thoughts.

 4.2 Data analysis

-Thematic analysis was used with an interpretive perspective as an approach to data evaluation and analysis.
+Thematic analysis was the selected approach to data evaluation and analysis, with an interpretive perspective.
 This method ‘pays greater attention to the qualitative aspects of the material analysed’ (Joffe and Yardley, 2004, p.
 56) and allows the data ‘to speak’ by extracting the core themes of interview conversations (Strauss and Corbin, 1998).
 A theme refers to a specific pattern that is of interest in the data and occurs repeatedly.
-In order to identify those themes, coding was used to broken down into component parts and then given labels as key themes (Bryman, 2016).
-In doing so, it helps to conclude and catalogue the specific career impacts that young musicians might find or expect from music festivals.
+In order to identify those themes, coding was used and then broken down into component parts, which were subsequently labelled as key themes (Bryman, 2016).
+In this way, conclusions were made and cataloguing was possible, showing the specific career impacts that young musicians might find or expect from music festivals.